 Medications containing opioids, such as tramadol (Conzip, Ultram, others) or oxycodone (Oxycontin, Roxicodone, others), can lead to dependence and addiction, so these drugs generally are not prescribed unless all other treatments fail.

 - Anti-seizure medications.
 Medications such as gabapentin (Gralise, Neurontin, Horizant) and pregabalin (Lyrica), developed to treat epilepsy, may relieve nerve pain.
 Side effects can include drowsiness and dizziness.

 Topical treatments.
 Capsaicin cream, which contains a substance found in hot peppers, can cause modest improvements in peripheral neuropathy symptoms.
 You might have skin burning and irritation where you apply the cream, but this usually lessens over time.
 Some people, however, can't tolerate it.

 Lidocaine patches are another treatment you apply to your skin that might offer pain relief.
 Side effects can include drowsiness, dizziness and numbness at the site of the patch.

-The serotonin and norepinephrine reuptake inhibitor duloxetine (Cymbalta) and the extended-release antidepressant venlafaxine (Effexor XR) also might ease the pain of peripheral neuropathy caused by diabetes.
-Side effects may include dry mouth, nausea, drowsiness, dizziness, decreased appetite and constipation.
+The serotonin and norepinephrine reuptake inhibitor duloxetine (Cymbalta, Drizalma Sprinkle) and the extended-release antidepressants venlafaxine (Effexor XR) and desvenlafaxine (Pristiq) also might ease the pain of peripheral neuropathy caused by diabetes.

 Various therapies and procedures might help ease the signs and symptoms of peripheral neuropathy.